arcomage/arcomage-hd/DEVELOPMENT.md

 - `yarn build:local`: build the project in production & local mode
 - `yarn checkall`: test + prettier + eslint + typecheck
 - `yarn test`: test with Jest
-- `yarn tool:prettier`: check with prettier
+- `yarn format`: check with prettier
-- `yarn tool:eslint`: check with eslint
+- `yarn lint`: check with eslint
-- `yarn tool:typecheck`: check TypeScript types
+- `yarn typecheck`: check TypeScript types
+- `yarn tool:ts`: followed by ts file path to run that ts file (e.g. `yarn tool:ts ./tools/zhconvert`), however, it is strongly recommended to install [bun](https://bun.sh/) and use `bun ./tools/zhconvert` instead
 - `yarn tool:version a.b.c`: update the version to a.b.c in package.json, create tag and commit change
 - `yarn tool:zhconvert`: zh-Hans to zh-Hant conversion ('cards' & 'main', not 'taverns')
 - `yarn tool:imgpc`: extract (crop) images from the big image of the original game